 Once the sample thermally equilibrates, image the hydrated mica surface in tapping mode.
 Acquire both the height and phase images.
 [1-TXT]

+Wide view of the instrument starting the scan.

 SCREEN: To be provided by the authors – Talent performs the above steps in the order listed.
-Authors, please upload this screen capture to your project page TEXT: Imaging parameters: 5 x 5 µm area, 512 lines, 0.8 Hz scan rate, 7 kHz drive frequency
+Authors, please upload this screen capture to your project page TEXT: Imaging parameters: 5 x 5 µm area, 512 lines, 0.8-1 Hz scan rate, and 4 to 8 kHz drive frequency

 Image Analysis